Your First Python Program: The "Hello, World!" Guide

 Your output will appear here...

-Key Insight: The order matters.
-If you swap the lines of code, the output order changes immediately.
+Analysis: As you can see, Python runs your first line first.
+If you swap the lines of code, the output order will change immediately.
 Python executes one instruction completely before moving to the next.

 Why Code Fails (And How to Fix It)